Home HVAC Filters 101: Size Comparisons, Types, and Filter Brands

-Indicative of its name, you can clean a washable air filter on a strict maintenance schedule instead of needing to be replaced.
-Disposable filters, alternatively, can be thrown away and replaced every few months.
+Indicative of its name, you can clean a washable furnace filter on a strict maintenance schedule instead of needing to be replaced.
+Disposable air conditioner filters, alternatively, can be thrown away and replaced every few months.

 - Less eco-friendly than other filter options